Soudeh Ghorbani

 What causes datacenter bursts?
 What are the structural properties of bursts?
 Although crucial for effectively managing bursts, answering these questions is difficult given the complexity and scale of today's datacenters.
 Our work uncovers the key elements that form and blunt bursts.
 Countering conventional wisdom that burstiness is primarily a function of the application layer and preserved by protocol stacks, we show the pronounced role of lower layers in modern networks in the formation and suppressing of bursts.
 We demonstrate that has broad implications for optimal resource provisioning, congestion control, and buffer sizing.

-Selective Deflection
+Selective and Preemptive Deflection

-CoNEXT’21 Paper | Code
+CoNEXT'21 | Paper | Code CoNEXT'23 | Paper | Code

 Given the low network utilization in datacenters, one would expect packet deflection, in-situ re-routing of packets that arrive at a full buffer to a different port, to effectively prevent packet loss.
 However, if deployed naively, deflection leads to excessive packet re-ordering, exacerbated congestion, and head-of-the-line blocking.